 Enumerates all IP addresses on all network adapters of the system.

 ifaddr is a small Python library that allows you to find all the IP addresses of the computer.
 It is tested on Linux, OS X, and Windows.
+Other BSD derivatives like OpenBSD, FreeBSD, and NetBSD should work too, but I haven’t personally tested those.

 This library is open source and released under the MIT License.